-Click the image to purchase your Subaru BRZ / Scion FR-S Turbo kit![/caption]
+MAPerformance Subaru BRZ / Scion FR-S Turbo Kit Install!
+Part 3

-Part Three in our Four Part Series: How to install a Scion FR-S turbo kit!
+Part Three in our Four Part Series: How to install a Subaru BRZ turbo kit!

-In the last step, we installed the entire hot side components along with the turbocharger and oiling components for our BRZ / FR-S Turbo kit.
+In the previous part, we installed the entire hot side components along with the turbocharger and oiling components for our BRZ / FR-S Turbo kit.
 In this part, we're going to modify the crash bar to allow us to install the front mount intercooler, intake piping, and charge piping.
+Let's get started!

 Next, install the hood latch.
 Run the cable under the charge piping and use the factory bolts to attach to the new support.
 With the intake piping done, locate the wires on the new fan you installed earlier.
 Cut off the plug, strip the ends of the wires, and crimp on female spade connectors.
 The factory harness (hot side) wires will be the same color as the new fan wires that we just put female connectors on.
 All you need to do is match them up by color.
 You may also shrink wrap them or tape them, but the connectors should hold it sufficiently.

 Now that your intake setup is complete and your slim fan is wired up, we need to get to modifying the fueling system.
-Take a look in step 4!
+Take a look in part 4!